 The other popular option is the farmers’ market.
 The idea is simple, to recreate the agricultural markets that formerly existed in many urban areas, where farmers brought their produce to an urban area from the countryside and sold it directly to customers.
 Although this model has many advantages, it also has many disadvantages.
 For example, the farmer has no way of knowing how much produce to bring to market each market day – one brings whatever one has grown and is ready to be harvested and hopes there will be enough customers for it to be worth one’s while.
 Any produce that is not sold is probably thrown out or, at best, composted or fed to farm animals.
 Each farmer has to own a delivery vehicle in which to transport both oneself and one’s produce to and from the market.
 Moreover, the farmer must pay a fee to the owner of the market to rent a stall or space there, and the farmer or someone else must remain there throughout the day.

-In terms of time, money, labour, energy, and wasted food in the form of unsold produce, the farmers’ market model of connecting producers with consumers is extremely inefficient.
-And it is inefficient precisely because each farmer tries to sell one’s produce by oneself, with the resulting duplication of a great many costs, actions, and objects such as stalls and transport vehicles.
+In terms of time, money, labour, energy, and wasted food in the form of unsold produce, the farmers’ market model of connecting producers with consumers is inefficient.
+And it is inefficient precisely because each farmer tries to sell one’s produce by oneself, with the resulting duplication of numerous costs, actions, and objects such as stalls and transport vehicles.
 I wish to propose an alternative to this inefficient model that would save farmers time, money, labour, and energy, while probably enabling them to sell a higher percentage of their produce to their customers.

 First, let us consider a simple question.
 Why do the great majority of urban dwellers buy their food at supermarkets?
 Because the supermarket provides them with convenience at a low price.
 The owners of the supermarket and their many employees do a vast amount of work in finding, selecting, organizing, transporting, refrigerating, freezing, packaging, and arranging a huge variety of different foods for the convenience of the customer in a clean, tidy, pleasant, and climate-controlled setting.
 By doing all this work, they save the customer both time and money.
 The downside for the farmer is that, in exchange for gaining access to the urban market where the majority of people now live, including those who have lots of money to spend and can afford to pay more for organic produce, the supermarket owner takes a large portion of the price paid by the customer for each food product, which means less money for the farmer.

 In the proposed model, the market will exist not in a physical place but virtually on the Internet.
 Hence, the farmers will save the very considerable costs of having to buy or rent land, build a permanent building, operate it, and pay people to do all the work involved in running a store.
 Instead, a group of farmers will form a cooperative that will collectively own, operate, and pay the shared costs of this virtual market.
-There will be two primary costs: setting up and operating the website, and buying a delivery truck and paying the driver.
+There will be two primary costs: setting up and operating the website, and buying a delivery truck or trucks and paying the driver or drivers.
 Hence, instead of competing with each other, as most of them presently do, they will be cooperating with each other.
-The aim is to recreate, as much as possible, the shopping experience provided by the supermarket, where there are a wide variety of food products available for the consumer.
+The aim is to recreate, as much as possible, the shopping experience provided by a supermarket, where there are a wide variety of food products available for the consumer.
 Thus, the more farmers there are who can provide as wide a variety of different products as possible, and in the quantities needed to meet their customers’ demands, the more successful will be the cooperative’s website.
 Besides fruit and vegetable farmers, there should also be honey producers, egg, dairy, and meat farmers, and also producers of packaged foods such as flour, jams, sauces, soups, spices, and dried or frozen foods.

 When each customer is setting up an account, one should be asked to list the kinds of foods and fresh produce one usually buys at the supermarket.
 Then each customer can be matched to a farmer who grows those kinds of foods.
 The purpose of pairing each customer with a farmer is to streamline the delivery process.
 If, for example, a customer places an order for green beans, tomatoes, sweet peppers, onions, cantaloupes, raspberries, sweet corn, and lemons, then obviously it will be easier if as many of these items can be supplied by a single farmer than if each item is supplied by a different farmer.
 However, the customer will not be limited to buying only what is grown by one’s primary farmer.